xronz/scripting-assessment/readme.md

 The whole Grafana stack components are in the `docker-compose.yaml` file.

-To start the whole stack, you can simply run `docker compose up --force-recreate`
+To start the whole stack, you can simply run `docker-compose up --force-recreate`

 # PART 1: Creating a Probe to collect last block from an ETH node